Dwight Dixon, the local guy who claimed that he had been shot in the hand last year by NFL star Marvin Harrison, died on Friday.

 Ballistics evidence proved that at least five shots had been fired that night from a Belgian-made handgun that Harrison owns.

-Despite the evidence — and Harrison's admission to police that he was involved in the fistfight — District Attorney Lynne Abraham decided earlier this year not to press charges against Harrison.
+Despite the evidence - and Harrison's admission to police that he had been involved in the fistfight - District Attorney Lynne Abraham decided earlier this year not to press charges against Harrison.

 She said that Harrison, Dixon, Nixon and others provided investigators with multiple false and contradictory statements about the incident.

-Dixon was charged with making false reports to police and other offenses and was scheduled to appear in court today, according to court records.
+Dixon was charged with making false reports to police and other offenses and was scheduled to be in court today, according to court records.

 Abraham, meanwhile, didn't rule out bringing charges against Harrison down the road, pending the results of his civil suit.